aman2467/simple_video_server/README.md

 		2. JPEG Library
 			$ sudo apt-get install libjpeg-dev
 	> Above libraries should be installed before compiling app.
+	> Network transmission uses custom algorithm using UDP, <nw_receiver> utility is required to validate the correctness of transmitted video data.

 Build and Installation
 ----------------------